 “Matt loved John, he would never intentionally try to harm him,” a family member said.

-On the advice of the Commonwealth’s Attorney, Sharpf was charged with voluntary manslaughter, but the investigation into Hankins’ death continues.
+On the advice of the Commonwealth’s Attorney, Sharpf was charged with voluntary manslaughter, but that charge was eventually set aside.

 Now many in the community are trying to come to grips with the loss that unfolded.

 Sharpf’s family has asked for privacy as they handle this matter – one the Dinwiddie Sheriff calls a “horrible situation.”